A Know-How Guide to Outsourcing Web Design

 On the other hand, UI/UX design services on freelancing platforms like Fiverr and Upwork stands at around $20-$75 per hour, while web developers make an average of $25 per hour.
 In the case of website design, however, clients usually pay on a per-project basis, and the average cost of a website setup is around $6k.

-Of course, on top of that, you’ll need to add the expenses of hosting the website (which are usually quite small) and web maintenance (regularly updating the content), but we’re assuming you have a content or marketing team taking care of that.
+Of course, on top of that, you’ll need to add the expenses of hosting the website (which are usually quite small) and web maintenance (regularly updating the content).
+But, we’re assuming you have a content or marketing team taking care of that.
 And naturally, the more complex the project, the higher the price tag will be.

 More flexibility